marlonjuc/Drupal-8-drupal-commerce-2-store-licensing-content/README.md

 Eng.
 Marlon Ulate.
 Drupal Site Developer

 Drupal 8 CMS.
-Content Managegement System.
+Content Management System.

 CMS and E-Commerce store which sells memberships to clients and after being purchased licensed user will be allowed to access specific content or stream event.